TEO-NFT/basic-js-course/readme.md

 | :-------- | :----------- | :----------- |
 | +  | "Hi" + " World"     |  "Hi World"  |

-## Icrement and decrement operator
+## Increment and decrement operator

 The increment **(++)** and decrement **(--)** operator consists of increasing or decreasing a variable.